flowns-org/ReservedFlowns/Apply_for_Reserved.md

 1. the account you want to reserve is a realistic brand that already exists.
 2. there should be no obvious dispute as to who should own the account.
 3. the account is not in the [Reserved_Flowns_List](./Reserved_Flowns_List.md)
+4. the reserve name length is lower than 5

 Otherwise, we will not merge your pull requests.